 Always make sure to read the terms and conditions thoroughly before making any booking as these things are usually buried in the fine print and often are missed by most people.

 6. Check if the insurance provider is regulated

 The world of car rental insurance is not black and white.
 There’s a lot of grey.
 A lot.
 Unfortunately, car rental insurance can be very scammy and that’s something we should all be wary of.

 Always make sure that the insurance provider is regulated.
 You can do this by reading the Policy wording or the Product disclosure statement.
-Make sure that the insurance you’re planning to purchase is valid for the type of vehicle you’re renting, your country of travel etc.

 There’s no definitive guide to help you figure out what you need and what you should buy, except the car rental guide

 .
 It talks about all the different types of products offered in your country of travel and tells you what you need to do at the rental desk or in the event of an accident.

 7. Keep the company’s emergency number on hand